The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Brogues come in two styles: the Derby with open lacing and the Oxford with enclosed lacing.
-Brogues are also categorised by the different perforations they feature.
-Designs include the full brogue (wingtip), half brogue and quarter brogue.
+Brogues are also categorized by the different perforations they feature.
+Designs include the full brogue (wingtip), half brogue, and quarter brogue.

 Full Brogue (Wingtip)

 Full brogues are the most iconic of the styles and feature a pointed toe cap with wing-like extensions that run along both sides of the shoe.
 When viewed from the top the toe cap looks as though it has a ‘W’ or “M” shape.

 The half brogue, or semi-brogue, is characterized by a toe cap with decorative punched detailing and serrations along the toe cap edges and in the center of the cap.
 Half brogues tend to be more formal than full brogues but can suit a variety of outfits.